High Availability

 Data Plane Software Support for High Availability

 For data plane resiliency, the Cisco Catalyst SD-WAN software implements the standard BFD protocol, which runs automatically on the secure IPsec connections between routers.
-These IPsec connections are used for the data plane, and for data traffic, and are independent of the DTLS tunnels used by the control plane.
+These IPsec connections are used for the data plane, and for data traffic, and are independent of the DTLS or TLS tunnels used by the control plane.
 BFD is used to detect connection failures between the routers.
 It measures data loss and latency on the data tunnel to determine the status of the devices at either end of the connection.

 BFD is enabled, by default, on connections between Cisco IOS XE Catalyst SD-WAN devices and Cisco vEdge devices.
 BFD sends Hello packets periodically (by default, every 1 second) to determine whether the session is still operational.
 If a certain number of the Hello packets are not received, BFD considers that the link has failed and brings the BFD session down (the default dead time is 3 seconds).
 When BFD sessions go down, any route that points to a next hop over that IPsec tunnel is removed from the forwarding table (FIB), but it is still present in the route table (RIB).